xychong/noise_analyzer/README.md

 # Files

-**sound_edgetpu.tflite** - Tensorflow model in the classifier folder trained on sounds belonging to either of the following 5 sound classes: ambience, footsteps, horn, music and shout.
+**mobilenet_v2_sound_classification_qat_edgetpu.tflite** - Tensorflow model in the classifier folder trained on sounds belonging to either of the following 5 sound classes: ambience, footsteps, horn, music and shout.
 This model has been converted to Tensorflow Lite, quantized and compiled for the Edge TPU.
 The input and output tensors are uint8 to prevent any latencies caused by data format conversions.
 The entire model executes on the Edge TPU.

 **class_labels.txt** - Text file comprising of 5 labels - ambience, footsteps, horn, music and shout.